CardboardTurkey/nixos-config/README.md

 [guide]: https://nixos.org/manual/nixos/stable/#sec-installation-manual
 [lvm]: https://linuxhandbook.com/lvm-guide/

+### Annoyances

+Wallpapers need to be copied across.
+Git repos need to be reinstantiated.

+Need to enable touch detector `systemctl --user enable yubikey-touch-detector.service`

+Enabling notifications on firefox websites.

 ### Pi

 Can use sean's image because it already has a swap space applied.
 Remember to update channel first.